apache/arrow/format/IPC.md

 <padding>
 <message body>
 ```

+The complete serialized message must be a multiple of 8 bytes so that messages
+can be relocated between streams.
+Otherwise the amount of padding between the
+metadata and the message body could be non-deterministic.

 The `metadata_size` includes the size of the flatbuffer plus padding.
 The
 `Message` flatbuffer includes a version number, the particular message (as a